tgstation/common_core/Interesting Planets/Human Space/Sol System/Mars/Martian Places.md

 While there's nowhere on Mars that's truly free from Martian dust, there are few places where dust is as omnipresent and culture-defining as in Shu-Kouba.
 Due to a combination of geographic location and weather patterns introduced by terraforming, it's easier to count the number of days in a year where dust isn't hanging heavy in the air here.
 As a result, no city on Mars has adopted the underground lifestyle as heavily as Shu-Kouba has, with extensive underground construction.
 Above-ground, covered streets permit relatively normal living even when the duststorms are at their thickest.

 ### Cybersun's Third Home
-Although Osaka might be its birthplace, and Hong Kong may be its adoptive home, Shu-Kouba is easily Cybersun's most important holding off of Earth itself; with its key positioning close by to many of Ichikawa-Exagon's most important plasma mines, and hosting a large number of corporate-owned forges and foundries, Shu-Kouba is the beating heart of Cybersun's industrial empire, even if they no longer own it on paper.
+Although Osaka might be its birthplace, Hong Kong its adoptive home, and New Osaka its former crown jewel that got away from it, Shu-Kouba is easily Cybersun's most important holding off of Earth itself; with its key positioning close by to many of Ichikawa-Exagon's most important plasma mines, and hosting a large number of corporate-owned forges and foundries, Shu-Kouba is the beating heart of Cybersun's industrial empire, even if they no longer own it on paper.

 ### Cheers!
 Shu-Kouba is well known across the galaxy as Mars' premier brewing and distilling city.
 Amongst its many products, a few standouts include Ebisu and Moonlabor's ricebeers, a number of prestige sakes, and the city's namesake, Shu-Kouba-style shochu.
 As might be expected given this industry and the city's underground bar scene, Shu-Kouba is also very well known for its cocktails.